 Apollonia is an ancient site in Albania, near the city of Fier, which was home to a succession of civilisations, including a Roman city in southern Illyria in classical antiquity.
 The city reached its zenith in the 3rd or 4th century BC; however, today it lies in ruin.

 Whilst the site of Apollonia was once inhabited by Illyrian tribes, it was in approximately 588 BC that Greek colonists from Corfu and Corinth led by Gylax founded the city on the right bank of the Aous (Vjosë) River.

-This riverside location was vital in making Apollonia the trade and economic hub it eventually became, but also played a role in its downfall.
-An earthquake in 234AD altered the riverbed of the Aous, silting up Apollonia’s harbour and reducing the city’s importance significantly and leading to its decline.
+Though its riverside location was vital in making Apollonia the trade and economic hub it eventually became, it also played a role in its downfall.
+An earthquake in 234AD altered the riverbed of the Aous, silting up Apollonia’s harbour and reducing the city’s importance significantly, which thus contributed to its decline.

 Today, Apollonia’s 137 hectares is encircled by a 4 km long wall, housing a series of ruins including a triumphal arch, a library, a 2nd century Odeon, several temples – including the striking ruins of the temple of Agonothetes – and a city council building with a surviving facade.

 Discover the best Historic Sites in Albania, from Butrint to Berat and more, includes interactive Albanian Cultural Places, Landmarks and Monuments map.